smartcontractkit/chainlink-starknet/relayer/CONFIG.md

 ```toml
 URL = 'http://stark.node' # Example
 ```
 URL is the base HTTP(S) endpoint for this node.
+Use an RPC 0.9 or 0.10.x URL (e.g. .../rpc/v0_10).
+RPC 0.8 is deprecated as of Starknet v0.14.3.

 ### APIKey
 ```toml